- Market & Audience Insight: Why Women-Fitness Apps Matter

 1. Using a Generic Fitness Approach

 Many apps treat all users the same.
-This is one of the biggest mistakes.
+This is one of the biggest operational risks.
 Women have different fitness needs, life stages, and motivations.
 A generic workout list or standard tracking flow often feels unhelpful.

 2. Weak Onboarding Experience